01 – In Britain, the Farthing (¼ of a penny) is withdrawn from circulation and ceases to be legal tender.

 25 – In Australia, the last Sydney tram service runs (from La Perouse to the Randwick workshops).

 28 – World featherweight boxing champion Barry McGuigan is born.

 01 – President Kennedy establishes the Peace Corps for young Americans to serve overseas.

 06 – British entertainer George Formby, 56, dies after suffering a heart attack.

 06 – Actress Elizabeth Taylor has been in a coma since her operation on 4 March.
-She has stopped breathing several times and the six doctors in charge of her case fear for her life.
+She has stopped breathing several times, and the six doctors in charge of her case fear for her life.

 09 – A rocket containing a dog is successfully launched by the USSR and lands safely.

 13 – Three men and two women go on trial at the Old Bailey, charged with plotting to pass official secrets to the Russians.
 All five plead not guilty to the charge that they conspired to break the Official Secrets Act between 14 April 1960 and 7 January 1961.
 The accused are Gordon Lonsdale, 37, a company director from north-west London; Henry Houghton, 55, a civil servant from Weymouth in Dorset; Peter Kroger, 50, a bookseller and his wife Helen, 47, a housewife of the same address in Ruislip, Middlesex and Ethel Gee, 46, a civil servant of Portland in Dorset.

 13 – 79-year-old artist Pablo Picasso marries 37-year-old model Jacqueline Roque in Nice.